amdemw206-coder/RenderingListsReact_AD311/README.md

 #### By: Amde Wubshet

 ### Breif Description:
-Develop a Recipe Gallery using React to display a curated list of recipes, focusing on rendering static data.
+Developed a Recipe Gallery using React to display a curated list of recipes, focusing on rendering static data.
 This  assignment emphasizes understanding list rendering in React without involving state management or interactivity.

 ### Commands
 After installing the repo, navigate into your project directory: *cd recipe-gallery*.
 Then start the development server: *npm run dev*.